tomitan100/org.openhab.binding.bom/README.md

   <td>crop</td>
   <td>x y width height</td>
   <td>crop=0 12 512 500</td>
-  <td>x and y are the starting coordinate relative to top-left of the canvas.</td>
+  <td>x and y are the starting coordinate relative to top-left of the canvas. width the number of pixels from x to include.  height is the number of pixels from y to include.</td>
 </tr>
 <tr>
   <td>position</td>